-US cancer death rates continue to decline, national report findsJanuary 8th, 2013 in Cancer /
+US cancer death rates continue to decline, national report findsJanuary 8, 2013 in Medicine & Health / Cancer

 A report from the nation's leading cancer organizations shows rates of death in the United States from all cancers for men and women continued to decline between 2000 and 2009.
 The findings come from the latest Annual Report to the Nation on the Status of Cancer.